szaumoor/ZSTweaks/ZSTweaks/readme.md

 ## Some mod recommendations

 - I recommend [Xgatt's Casting Level fix](https://github.com/Xgatt/XGTCumulativeCasterLevels) if you use EEex, since it will make any of the tweaks that I do to casting level work in harmony with other effects that change caster level.
+Otherwise, only the last of such effects will apply.
 - EEFixpack.
 It's not completely polished, but it fixes tons of things and eventually will probably be a backbone for every game setup.
-My mod also fixes some things that are unaddressed by it (or currently messed up by it, such as poor Blackrazor)
+My mod also fixes some things that are unaddressed by it (or currently messed up by it as of Beta 2, such as poor Blackrazor).
 - IWDification, especially the IWD spell packs for BG, so my tweaks can take full advantage.
-They also make druids and paladins significantly more interesting and capable as spellcasters
+They also make druids and paladins significantly more interesting and capable as spellcasters.
 - Any mods that improve Thieves, like RR, allowing them 3 pips in Two-weapon fighting.
 Join me in my crusade to make them better as a standalone class.
 - Viconia Friendship if you use the Handsmaiden Mace component, because it makes the upgraded mace available even without romancing her.